 Now that we’ve learned the hard lesson of trading too big, let’s get into how to correctly use leverage using proper “position sizing.”

-Position sizing is setting the correct amount of units to buy or sell of currency pair.
+Position sizing is setting the correct amount of units to buy or sell a currency pair.

-It is one of the most crucial skills in a trader’s skill set.
+It is one of the most crucial skills in a forex trader’s skill set.

 Actually, we’ll go ahead and say it is THE most important skill.